-NJ 211 is a non-profit and nationally accredited information and referral service that began in 2002 when the United Ways of New Jersey spearheaded efforts to give people-in-need a central location to call when looking for health and human services.
+NJ 211 is a nonprofit and nationally accredited information and referral service that began in 2002 when the United Ways of New Jersey spearheaded efforts to give people in need a central location to call when looking for health and human services.
 Statewide coverage began in 2005.
 Supported by United Ways of New Jersey, state and local government, and private philanthropy, we help people find solutions to the challenges they face by connecting them with existing services.
 Providing this vital connection at a time of need empowers those who reach out to us to take the next step toward self-sufficiency.

-NJ 211 is free, multilingual, confidential and always open.
-We are an equal-opportunity employer.
+NJ 211 is free, multilingual, confidential, and always open.
+We are an equal opportunity employer.

 As staff openings occur, we post them to this page.